Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Introduction

-Leofante et al. \cite{leofante2023} also defined a CE that was consistent among all models, similar to that in the present study.
-However, their analysis was limited to white-box models.
-Another difference is that a consistent CE is defined as a Pareto solution.
-Jiang et al. \cite{jiang2023} extracted and refined CEs from their model and then refined them \cite{jiang2023}.
-However, the method used in this study extracted multiple consistent CEs directly from multiple models.
-These differences include the flexibility to handle regression, incorporate constraints on CEs, and the possibility of extracting a variety of CEs.

-Similar studies have used MOO for CEs.
-They primarily focus on detecting CEs to satisfy multiple conditions (e.g., Validity, Proximity, Sparsity) in the generation of CEs in one model \cite{dandl2020}.
-However, this study focuses on the model multiplicity problem and uses MOO to ensure the robustness of CEs.
-Therefore, the problem settings, research positioning, and procedures of the proposed methods differ.

-By introducing the concepts of Pareto improvement and multi-objective optimization, this research contributes to a wide range of areas, including the study of explainability in machine learning, decision-making, and action planning based on machine learning.
+Detailed comparisons with prior work are provided in Section~\ref{sec_related}.
+By grounding the approach in Pareto improvement and multi-objective optimization, this research contributes to explainability in machine learning, decision-making, and action planning.